Brandon Ingram NBA Preview vs. the Jazz

-Brandon Ingram and the New Orleans Pelicans hit the court versus the Utah Jazz at 9:30 PM ET on Saturday.
+Brandon Ingram plus his New Orleans Pelicans teammates hit the court versus the Utah Jazz at 9:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.